 The Barnard Zine Library consists primarily of zines written by women with an emphasis on zines by women of color, as well as zines on feminism and femme identity by people of all genders.
 Zines offer both contemporary and future researchers primary source insights into today's feminist culture.
 The circulating collection of zines is located on open shelves in the LeFrak Center (see floorplan), while an archival collection is held in the Barnard Archives.
 Both collections are cataloged and searchable through the CLIO Catalog.

 Thank you for thinking of donating materials to the Barnard Library!
-Due to limited capacity in our current space we are unable to accept gifts including books, magazines, CD’s or DVD’s at this time.
+We are unable to accept gifts of materials at this time.
 We encourage people with extra books to consider the following resources:

 Better World Books is a self-sustaining, for-profit social venture whose mission is to capitalize on the value of the book to fund literacy initiatives locally, nationally and around the world.
 They partner with nearly 3,100 libraries and over 1800 college campuses across the U.S. and Canada, collecting unwanted textbooks and library discards in support of non-profit literacy programs.